wunderlicht/logFaker/README.md

 [..]
 ```

-It shuffels by random on of the 'systems'
+It shuffels by random one of the 'systems'
 httpd, builder, fluxcomp, core, or coffeemaker
-with on of the levels
+with one of the levels
 DEBUG, INFO, WARN, ERROR, or FATAL
-and one line from the BOFH excuses
+and one line from the [BOFH excuses](http://pages.cs.wisc.edu/~ballard/bofh/excuses)